ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-symphony.md

 If you are using a custom image for any of your virtual server instances, ensure that the custom image is available in the target region and zone and is accessible by the account and API key that is used to provision the cluster.
 {: tsResolve}

-## Why am I receiving an error for my refresh token?
+## Why does refresh token occur?
 {: #troubleshoot-topic-8}
 {: troubleshoot}
 {: support}

-You are receiving a refresh token error in the **generate a plan**, **apply a plan**, and **destroy resources** requests: `Error: The provided Refresh Token is invalid.
+You are receiving a refresh token error in the generate a plan, apply a plan, and destroy resources requests: `Error: The provided Refresh Token is invalid.
 Please provide a proper refresh token for Terraform to run the configuration.
 Code: 400`
 {: tsSymptoms}

 You didn't provide the correct refresh token, or you didn't provide a refresh token altogether.